317482454/metrojs/README.md

 with the provided passphrase and returns it.

 #### createToken(string, secretPhrase)
-Generates a Nxt cryptographic token
+Generates a Metro cryptographic token

 #### parseToken(token, string)
-Parses a Nxt cryptographic token.
+Parses a Metro cryptographic token.
 Returns an object with the keys `isValid`, `timestamp`, `publicKey` and `accountRS`.

 #### encryptMessage(plainText, recipientPublicKey, senderSecretPhrase)